 - Terminal and airport services, which includes passenger, ramp and check-in counter services and services for parking-apron-taxi ways (for airport operations).
-A fee is charged to each airline based on the number of passengers that utilise the airport, based on the number of aircrafts that utilise ramps and runways and based on the number of check-in counters utilised by the airlines; - Duty free goods TAV Airports has the right to manage duty free operations within the terminals which the Group entities operate.
+A fee is charged to each airline based on the number of passengers that utilise the airport, based on the number of aircrafts that utilise ramps and runways and based on the number of check-in counters utilised by the airlines; - Duty free goods The Group has the right to manage duty free operations within the terminals which the Group entities operate.
 Duty free shopping is available to both arriving and departing passengers.
-The duty free shops are subcontracted either to Group's joint ventures or to other companies in exchange for a commission based on sales; - Catering and airport hotel services TAV Airports has the right to manage all food and beverage operations within the terminals both for the passengers and the terminal personnel.
-The Group subcontracts certain food and beverage operations in exchange for a commission based on sales; - Area allocation services As a lessor, TAV Airports leases office space in the airport terminal including the offices leased to the airlines for ticket office and banks; - Ground handling TAV Airports has the right to provide all ground handling operations for domestic and international flights under the Civil Aviation Legislation License (traffic, ramp, flight operation, cargo, etc.).
+The duty free shops are subcontracted either to Group's joint ventures or to other companies in exchange for a commission based on sales; - Catering and airport hotel services The Group has the right to manage all food and beverage operations within the terminals both for the passengers and the terminal personnel.
+The Group subcontracts certain food and beverage operations in exchange for a commission based on sales; - Area allocation services As a lessor, the Group leases office space in the airport terminal including the offices leased to the airlines for ticket office and banks; - Ground handling The Group has the right to provide all ground handling operations for domestic and international flights under the Civil Aviation Legislation License (traffic, ramp, flight operation, cargo, etc.).

-Other activities operated by TAV Airports under concession agreements include security services within the domestic terminals, bus and car parking services, software and system services, lounge services, airline taxi services.
+Other activities operated by the Group under these concession agreements include security services within the domestic terminals, bus and car parking services, software and system services, lounge services, airline taxi services.

-The main features of concession agreements of AIG are as follows:
+The main features of concession agreements of Queen Alia International Airport (AIG) are as follows: